Published 24 Jun, 2022

 Aboriginal and Torres Strait Islander peoples

-This measure shows the number and rate per 100,000 population of people newly diagnosed with hepatitis B or hepatitis C in Australia, which include both newly acquired (acquired within two years before diagnosis) and unspecified (do not meet ‘newly acquired’ criteria and were acquired more than two years before diagnosis) cases.
+This measure indicates the number of notifications per 100,000 population of people newly diagnosed with hepatitis B or hepatitis C in Australia, including both newly acquired (i.e., within two years before diagnosis) and unspecified (i.e., those not meeting ‘newly acquired’ criteria and acquired more than two years before diagnosis).

 Numerator: People newly diagnosed with hepatitis B or hepatitis C in Australia (both newly acquired and unspecified), as recorded in the National Notifiable Diseases Surveillance System.